mayouni/stzlib/libraries/stzlib/doc/narrations/_todo_stz-vs-qt-unicode-function.md

    ```
    Finally, we convert the QString to UTF-8 encoding and retrieve the raw data, resulting in our desired character.

+A significant amount of work, complicated by obscure technical details that are challenging to locate amidst the vast expanse of Qt's online documentation!

 ## The Benefits of Softanza's Approach

 Softanza's approach to working with Qt offers several advantages: